-'A physical therapy that restores balance (biotensegrity) to the body using natural body movement (taijutsu) to correct anatomical dysfunction.'
+'A physical therapy that restores balance (biotensegrity) to the body using natural body movement (taijutsu) and massage based techniques to correct anatomical dysfunction.'

 "Amatsu Therapy" is defined as the health profession in which a practitioner provides, for the purposes of developing, maintaining, rehabilitating or augmenting physical function, or relieving pain or promoting health, the services of:

 (a) assessment of soft tissue and joints of the body, and

 (b) treatment and prevention of physical function, injury, pain and disorders of soft tissue and joints of the body by, mobilisation, massage and other manual methods using correct application of the practitioner's natural body movement or taijutsu.